EVchargerReviews is supported by our readers. We may earn commissions from links on this page. Why trust us?

 Tesla Charging on CCS charger in USA

 The Supercharger network has the most number of Level 3 DC fast charging stations and is hard to beat.
 However, there is a whole industry of competing DC charging networks out there that can offer more convenient locations or better pricing.
-Although Teslas use different charging connectors from other brands in North America, it is still possible to fast charge over CCS with the correct adapter.
+Tesla cars use different charging connectors from other brands in North America, but it is still possible to fast charge over CCS with the correct adapter.

 Why trust us?
 We have hands-on testing experience with the most popular EV charging products.